EndPointCorp/end-point-blog/2014/01/14/end-points-new-tennessee-office-were.html.md

 author: Ben Goldstein
 gh_issue_number: 913
 tags: jobs, liquid-galaxy
-title: "End Point\u2019s New Tennessee Office \u2014 We\u2019re Hiring!"
+title: "End Point’s New Tennessee Office — We’re Hiring!"
 ---

 End Point has opened a new office for our Liquid Galaxy business in Bluff City, TN.
 Bluff City is in the Tri-Cities region on the eastern border of Tennessee.
 Our new office is 3500+ square feet and has ample office and warehouse space for our growing Liquid Galaxy business.